arufa-research/snip3-fixed-multisig/README.md

 Modules `expiration.rs`, `math.rs`, and `threshold.rs` have been included directly instead of importing from external crates, because some modifications were needed to be compatible.

-`error.rs` is not currently being used, but could be used for cleaner code.
-StdError::GenericErr is used throughout instead.

 Added a subtraction method for `Decimal` type in `math.rs`.

-Three unit tests in `threshold.rs` have been disabled due to the presence of "Generic error: " at the beginning of the error message.

 ## Differences From CW3 Fixed Multisig